Bell-South/PrepTorch/README.md

 The tool randomly assigns images to training and validation sets according to the specified split ratio, which provides a proper dataset division for model training.

+### Validation Analysis

+The validation tool performs several checks:

+1. **Size Analysis**: Identifies boxes that are too small or too large relative to the image
+2. **Overlap Detection**: Calculates IoU between boxes to find potential duplicates
+3. **Edge Detection**: Identifies boxes positioned very close to image boundaries
+4. **Aspect Ratio Analysis**: Compares each box's aspect ratio to the mean for its class to find outliers

 ## Troubleshooting Common Issues

 - **Misaligned Bounding Boxes**: Use the comparison tool to identify issues in original vs processed images
 - **Missing Labels**: Check if some images don't have corresponding label files
 - **Edge Cases**: Objects near image edges might require special attention
 - **Expansion Problems**: Reduce the expansion percentage if objects overlap after processing
+- **Validation Issues**: Adjust validation thresholds based on your specific dataset characteristics

 ## License